k-seth/ClanRecruiting/README.md

 - The terminal will log some output, mainly errors.
 Most issues will be configuration related.
 If the server crashes (you can confirm by your webpage will stop loading), type "rs" into the terminal and press enter, or follow the "Using Node.js" instructions above again
 - The node server can be shut down between checks.
 It only needs to be running to call the API
-- All program output is currently sent to the browser console (Ctrl+Shift+I > Console for chrome).
-This will (likely) be changed in the future.
+- All program output is (now!) displayed on the html page, not in console!
+Hurray!
+It may be ugly, but it is better.
+For the time being, I still recommend having the console open (Ctrl+Shift+I) in the event of errors

 ### Know limitations

-- Current output format leaves much to be desired.
-This is understood and will be changed
+- Bit of a delay between clicking the button and getting a response, particularly when finding players

 Default list of clans that are checked (Subject to name changes.
 All clans are NA clans):
 <pre>